As the winter is starting to melt away we make recipes that scream spring like this quick and easy lemon orzo with Parmesan and peas.

-There’s truly nothing better than fresh from the garden produce.
-I didn’t understand this as a child and I don’t know that many really have experienced true farm to table even today.
-Mom and Dad would harvest the garden with all of us kids at the end of summer, but for me it was the excitement of fresh corn, homemade raspberry jam, and making boats to float in our mud room sink made out of hollowed out cucumbers, while Mom and Dad were anxious to cut open a juicy tomato, sprinkle it with a little salt and savor every bite.
+There’s truly nothing better than fresh garden produce.
+I didn’t understand this as a child and I don’t know that many people have experienced true farm to table even today.
+Mom and Dad would harvest the garden with all of us kids at the end of summer, but for me it was the excitement of fresh corn, homemade raspberry jam, and making boats to float in our mudroom sink made out of hollowed out cucumbers, while Mom and Dad were anxious to cut open a juicy tomato, sprinkle it with a little salt and savor every bite.

 I’m not kidding.
 I did not get that.
 I still don’t eat a tomato like an apple.
 Do you?

-I have gained such an appreciation for food that you’ve labored over and it’s just fact, fresh picked tastes better.
+I have gained such an appreciation for food that you’ve labored over.
+It’s a fact: fresh picked tastes better.

-Unfortunately it’s not time for fresh peas but when they are ready we will be shelling them for this quick and easy lemon orzo with parmesan and peas.
-We often eat is as a main dish but it’s wonderful and light so it makes a great healthy side dish as well.
+Unfortunately, it’s not time for fresh peas but when they are ready we will be shelling them for this quick and easy lemon orzo with parmesan and peas.
+We often eat this as a main dish, but it’s wonderful and light so it makes a great healthy side dish as well.

 Like I mentioned above, you can cook orzo like pasta, boiling it in liquid, which works well if you’re serving it in soup because you can just throw it in the last 10-15 minutes and let it cook right in the soup.